DestructiveReasoning/profiler/README.md

 d:    Delete the selected file
 y:    Copy the selected file to a destination defined by an input prompt
-S:    Move the selected file to a destination defined by an input prompt ^:    Navigate to the user's home directory
+S:    Move the selected file to a destination defined by an input prompt
+a:    Create a directory (and its parents) defined by an input prompt ^:    Navigate to the user's home directory
 /:    Search current directory
 n:    Next search result